Contains the active ingredient enalapril (as enalapril maleate)

 You may notice this as faintness or dizziness, especially when standing.

-7.You are planning to have surgery and anaesthesia (even at the dentist office)
+Tell your doctor if you are planning to have surgery and anaesthesia (even at the

 You may experience a sudden fall in blood pressure associated with anaesthesia.